-Until the Company's acquisition of the Wilhelmina Companies in February 2009, during the prior three years, the Company was in a transition period during which it sought to redeploy its assets to enhance shareholder value by evaluating potential acquisition and merger candidates.
+Prior to the Company's acquisition in February 2009 of the operating companies and divisions that conduct the fashion model management business (the "Wilhelmina Acquisition"), the Company was in a transition period during which it sought to redeploy its assets to enhance shareholder value by evaluating potential acquisition and merger candidates.
 During this transition period, the Company's sole operating business represented an investment in ACP Investments, L.P. (d/b/a Ascendant Capital Partners) ("Ascendant").
 Ascendant is a Berwyn, Pennsylvania based alternative asset management company whose funds have investments in long/short equity funds and which distributes its registered funds primarily through various financial intermediaries and related channels.
 The Company has not recorded any revenues in connection with its investment in Ascendant since July 2006.